FlorianRappl/WinFormsX/README.markdown

 Current status
 -------------------------------------------------------

-The current version number is **0.1.7**.
+The current version number is **0.1.8**.
 This version is still an incomplete alpha build.
 A NuGet package is available.
 The package can be found over the Package Manager or the [NuGet Website](https://www.nuget.org/packages/WinFormsX).

 Version history
 -------------------------------------------------------
+**0.1.8:**

+- Added a new class called `AjaxRequest` to perform async or sync webrequests similar to jQuery
+- Added a new control called `PushButton`
+- The `WindowX` form now has three `PushButton` instead of normal `Button` instances
+- Improved the `Notify()` extension method to return the control and to include infinite lifetime
+- Improved the toast notification drawing
+- Fixed some small bugs regarding the `WindowX` form
+- Added a small, yet complete JSON parser - just to avoid including external libraries

 **0.1.7:**

 - Added a new extension method `Glow()` to any `Graphics` object